 What is life really like for international students in Melbourne?
 The city is famous for its culture, food and sport.
-However, if you’re interested in making the move to Melbourne, we understand that you want to know the real ins and outs of being a student in this city.
-Therefore, we’ve created an international student’s guide to living costs, work options and university life in this city.
-We’ve also included a heap of local knowledge, so you can get to know the real Melbourne lifestyle.
+However, if you’re interested in making the move to Melbourne, you’ll want to know the real ins and outs of being a student in this city.
+So we’ve created a comprehensive “Local” guide to get your exchange student journey started!

 - Accommodation (house and apartment rentals) – $165 to $440 per week

 - Groceries and eating out – $80 to $280 per week